asynts/pico-os/README.md

   - Write userland applications in Zig

+  - UART with DMA to increase buffer size, this could allow copy+paste into the window

 #### Future tweaks (Userland)

   - Implement a proper malloc

 #### Future tweaks (Kernel)

+  - Context switch using PendSV?
+I think this note refered to context switching in thread mode and if that could utilize the supervisor mode?

   - Use RAII to manage `PageRange`s